joelsleeba/Varsha-2022/README.md

 # Lecture Notes in Mathematics

 I intend to post my notes that I take in class after $\LaTeX$ them.
 I feel that it will give me very good excuse to review my notes and rephrase it in own words later in the evening after I get back from class.
-This [answer on Quora](https://qr.ae/pvMgZv) gives a strong argument why it is beneficial
+This [answer on Quora](https://qr.ae/pvMgZv) gives a strong argument why it is beneficial.

 Here's a quote that I like and wish to implement in my own Mathematical journey: